ECP decides to include I-votes in results

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) decided on Monday to include the votes cast by overseas Pakistanis in the by-poll results after a meeting with the National Database and Registration Authority.
+ISLAMABAD: The Election Commission of Pakistan (ECP) decided Monday to include the votes cast by overseas Pakistanis in the by-poll results after a meeting with the National Database and Registration Authority (Nadra) authorities.

 Pakistan Tehreek-e-Insaf (PTI) again has emerged as the largest party in the by-elections by winning 15 out of 37 seats of the National Assembly and provincial assemblies, followed by Pakistan Muslim League-Nawaz (PML-N), which has improved its position in legislatures by pocketing 11 seats.

-According to party position released by the Election Commission of Pakistan, PTI and PML-N have won four National Assembly seats each, while PML-Q has won two and MMA one seat.
+According to party position released by the Election Commission of Pakistan, Pakistan Tehreek-e-Insaf and Pakistan Muslim League-Nawaz have won four National Assembly seats each, while PML-Q has won two and MMA one seat.

 On the provincial legislatures’ front, in Khyber Pakhtunkhwa, PTI won six out of nine seats, while Awami National Party (ANP) won two seats and PML-N one seat.
-In the Punjab Assembly, PML-N has won six, PTI five while independents returned on two seats.
+In the Punjab Assembly, Pakistan Muslim League-Nawaz has won six, Pakistan Tehreek-e-Insaf five while independents returned on two seats.

-In Sindh, PPP has bagged both the seats of provincial assembly, whereas in Balochistan Assembly, Balochistan National Party and independent have won one seat each.

-ISLAMABAD: The Election Commission of Pakistan (ECP) decided on Monday to include the votes cast by overseas Pakistanis in the by-poll results after a meeting with the National Database and Registration Authority.
+ISLAMABAD: The Election Commission of Pakistan (ECP) decided Monday to include the votes cast by overseas Pakistanis in the by-poll results after a meeting with the National Database and Registration Authority (Nadra) authorities.

 Pakistan Tehreek-e-Insaf (PTI) again has emerged as the largest party in the by-elections by winning 15 out of 37 seats of the National Assembly and provincial assemblies, followed by Pakistan Muslim League-Nawaz (PML-N), which has improved its position in legislatures by pocketing 11 seats.

-According to party position released by the Election Commission of Pakistan, PTI and PML-N have won four National Assembly seats each, while PML-Q has won two and MMA one seat.
+According to party position released by the Election Commission of Pakistan, Pakistan Tehreek-e-Insaf and Pakistan Muslim League-Nawaz have won four National Assembly seats each, while PML-Q has won two and MMA one seat.

 On the provincial legislatures’ front, in Khyber Pakhtunkhwa, PTI won six out of nine seats, while Awami National Party (ANP) won two seats and PML-N one seat.
-In the Punjab Assembly, PML-N has won six, PTI five while independents returned on two seats.
+In the Punjab Assembly, Pakistan Muslim League-Nawaz has won six, Pakistan Tehreek-e-Insaf five while independents returned on two seats.

-In Sindh, PPP has bagged both the seats of provincial assembly, whereas in Balochistan Assembly, Balochistan National Party and independent have won one seat each.

 Comments